Shaders

 Drawing parameters

-There are relatively large list of drawing parameters, and it could confuse a person who didn't get used to work with graphics.
+There is a relatively large list of drawing parameters, and it could confuse a person who didn't get used to work with graphics.
 The following list should help you to use drawing parameters correctly.

 cull_face